season06/AiOps-Benchmark/README.md

     - Select existing **security group** (refer to next section)

 ### Set Security Group
 The security group acts as a virtual firewall.
 The traffic that reaches the instance which is allowed by the security group rules.
-According to the principle of least privilege, we only open the necessary ports to the specific IP address:
+According to the principle of least privilege, we only open the necessary ports to the specific IP address.

 - First, navigate to the Security Groups page
 - Next, click `Create security group`